-We hope you never find yourself in this situation, but it’s always good to be prepared.
-With that in mind, check out our top tips on how to take the best photos of a car accident scene.
+We hope you never find yourself in this situation, but being prepared is always good.
+With that in mind, check out our top tips on taking the best photos of a car accident scene.

 Set the Scene

-Firstly, you should take distanced pictures of the entire scene from multiple angles.
-Make sure to include all the vehicles involved, their position relative to the road, and any other relevant physical features (buildings, lampposts, etc.).
+Firstly, you should take distance pictures of the entire scene from multiple angles.
+Ensure to include all the vehicles involved, their position relative to the road, and any other relevant physical features (buildings, lampposts, etc.).
 Is there debris on the road?
 Skid marks?
 This should all be included within the wider scene to help accident reconstruction experts ascertain how the crash occurred and what happened in the aftermath.
-It’s also vital to include the traffic signals in the vicinity – obviously, the traffic lights will have changed, but the position of signs can be useful in determining culpability.
-When passed on to a specialist attorney, like these Detroit MI Auto Accident lawyers, the photos can help you build a convincing case.
+It’s also vital to include the traffic signals in the vicinity – obviously, the traffic lights will have changed, but the position of signs can be useful in determining guilt.
+When passed on to a specialist attorney, like these Detroit, MI,, Auto Accident lawyers, the photos can help you build a convincing case.

 Include All the Damage